garrandall/popular-music-data/tracks/hey-baby--drop-it-to-the-floor--pitbull-t-pain.md

 Pump it from the side, pump it upside down
 Or we can pump it from the back and the front (hey, hey baby)

-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala
-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala
-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala
-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala

-Ooh drop it to the floor, make me wanna say hey baby (Get on whatever you want)
+Ohdrop it to the floor, make me wanna say hey baby (Get on whatever you want)
 Yeah, you can shake some more, make me wanna say hey baby (Get on whatever you like)
-Ooh you got it, cause you make me wanna say hey baby (You're the one I want)
+Ohyou got it, cause you make me wanna say hey baby (You're the one I want)
 Yeah don't stop it, cause you make me wanna say
 (I want you tonight)